horus/hs-xdr-simple/README.markdown

 * plain Haskell string, assuming UTF-8-encoded (see examples);
 * lazy bytestring, for ASCII texts & so-called _opaque data_.

-Other strings can always be transformed to/from lazy bytestrings using the proper `encode`/`decode` function pair.
+Strings in other encodings can always be transformed from/to lazy bytestrings using the proper `encode`/`decode` function pair.

 # Examples

-Use this module, IMHO, is quite simple (as the name implies).
+Using this module is quite simple (as the name implies).

 ## `pack`